 Along with burning or undercooking it, lumps are a common downfall.
 There are a few stages where you need to be on high-lump-alert!

-- Starting with step one!
-In this recipe I do not split my sugar between the milk and eggs for a few reasons.
+- Dividing the sugar!
+In this recipe I split my sugar between the milk and eggs for a few reasons.
 One, the sugar keeps the milk from scorching and the more sugar, the less I have to pay attention to it.
 This frees me up to be doing something else in the kitchen – an industrious pastry chef doesn’t have time to stare at pots and wait for them to boil.
 Two, adding sugar to the eggs too early will denature the proteins in the yolks and create lumps.
 You basically have the same effect as cooking the eggs when they sit in salt or sugar.
 These lumps will never come out.

 - When you temper your milk into the eggs: whisk your eggs with the cornstarch, then slowly, and in a controlled fashion, add the hot milk while whisking.
 This allows the eggs to come up to the temperature of the milk without cooking them.
 Look, ma!
 No lumps!